CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 Array of dictionaries defining possible items produced on butchering and their likelihood of being produced.
 `drop` value should be the `id` string of the item to be produced.

-`type` value should be a string with the associated body part the item comes from.
+`type` value should refer to an existing `harvest_drop_type` associated with body part the item comes from.
     Acceptable values are as follows:
     `flesh`: the "meat" of the creature.
     `offal`: the "organs" of the creature. these are removed when field dressing.
     `skin`: the "skin" of the creature. this is what is ruined while quartering.
     `bone`: the "bones" of the creature. you will get some amount of these from field dressing, and the rest of them from butchering the carcass.
+    `mutagen`: an item from harvested mutagenic samples obtained from dissection.
+    `mutagen_group`: an item group that can produce an item from harvested mutagenic samples obtained from dissection.
     `bionic`: an item gained by dissecting the creature. not restricted to CBMs.
     `bionic_group`: an item group that will give an item by dissecting a creature. not restricted to groups containing CBMs.